 What about: If you love your beers than you’d probably have more than just an inclination to try the LeVeL33 Hopped Dry Gin.
 A collaboration between LeVeL33 (the world’s highest urban microbrewery) and Brass Lion Distillery, this concoction combines the signature galangal, kaffir lime leaves and pomelo of the gin with Citra hops for an interesting blend of floral and citrus notes – think citrusy fruitiness of grapefruit coupled with lemongrass spice, hints of white pepper and rounded off with a tinge of bitterness.
 Is this the best of both worlds or what?

 Robb tip: If you like what they do, LeVeL33 and Brass Lion Distillery offer brewery and distillery tours and you can even distill your own gin at Brass Lion.
+You can also find other local small-batch gins at Selects, which is currently offering 15 per cent off all single bottles of gins until 17 June 2020.
+This includes Brass Lion Distillery’s Butterfly Pea Gin and The Orientalist Spirits’ Gunpowder Gin.

 What about: Arguably the one that started the trend of modern-style gins, Hendrick’s Gin was inspired by cucumber sandwiches and English gardens, and is more associated with rose and cucumber than it is with juniper.
 To this day, it remains one of the usual gin recommendations for those who frown upon juniper for one simple reason – that it’s so easy to find a bottle.
 And your friends aren’t likely to complain – it’s all sweet lime and hints of rose, with only a tinge of juniper – though we recommend seeking new friends if otherwise.